 Monk's apartment in the novels is said to be on Pine Street a few blocks west of Van Ness Boulevard.
 However, establishing shots show the apartment as being on the southeast corner of a street with the east-west street immediately descending a steep hill.
 That's because the actual apartment used is not on Pine Street at all, but is actually at the southeast corner of Taylor Street and Broadway.

 Murder, She Wrote: In one episode, a character is referred to as coming from a small town 20 miles east of Sheboygan, Wisconsin.
 Twenty miles east of Sheboygan would put you deep in the heart of Lake Michigan (west would put you in the village of Glenbeulah, which might be what the writers were going for).
 And no, there isn't even an inhabited island in the vicinity.

-NCIS: One episode had them going to a trailer storage area across from the Walmart in Lynchburg, VA.
+NCIS: One episode had them going to a trailer storage area across from the Walmart in Lynchburg, Virginia.
 There is one Walmart in Lynchburg and no room across the street from it for about anything because of a railroad track.